 For those who aren’t sure if they even need a power rack, we’ll start off of this Powertec Power Rack review with some background information.
 A power rack is also known as a squat rack, a squat cage, or even a power cage.
 It’s a piece of fitness equipment used by body-builders, or anyone who wants to lift weights as part of an exercise routine.

-Features of Powertec Power Rack
+Review of the Powertec Fitness Power Rack WB-PR16-B

 On top of that, they sell their equipment to schools and standard gyms.
 Besides the Powertec Power Rack, they also make a wide variety of body-building equipment, including leverage machines, weight benches, and attachment for their power racks.
 The Powertec Company is based in Southern California and has been in business for over 20 years.